slcs-jsc/mptrac/docs/manual/code-development.md

     make check
 ```

-Please do not execute tests in parallel (`-j` option of `make`), you might miss seeing failed tests.
+Please do not execute tests in parallel (do not use `-j` option of `make`), you might miss seeing failed tests.

 You can run only selected tests, e.g.: